ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Claims Describing the Token

-The claims in this section provide meta data about the token they occur in.
+The claims in this section provide meta data about the EAT they occur in.
 They do not describe the entity.

 They may appear in evidence or attestation results.
-When these claims appear in evidence, they SHOULD not be passed through the verifier into attestation results.
+When these claims appear in evidence, they SHOULD NOT be passed through the verifier into attestation results.

 ### Token ID Claim (cti and jti)

 CWT defines the "cti" claim.
 JWT defines the "jti" claim.
 These are equivalent in EAT and carry a unique token identifier as they do in JWT and CWT.
-They may be used to defend against re use of the token but are not a substitute for the nonce described in {{nonce}} and do not guarantee freshness and defend against replay.
+They may be used to defend against reuse of the token but are not a substitute for the nonce described in {{nonce}} and do not guarantee freshness and defend against replay.

 ### Timestamp Claim (iat)